 Feel free to swap out the water with a vegetable or chicken broth to add more depth of flavor to the couscous.

-Once the pearl couscous has cooled to room temperature, transfer it to an airtight container.
-It will keep well in the refrigerator for up to 3-4 days.
+Once the pearl couscous has cooled, transfer it to an airtight container.
+It will keep in the refrigerator for 3-4 days.

 While almonds add a nice crunch and flavor, feel free to substitute them with other nuts like walnuts, pine nuts, or pecans depending on your preference or what you have on hand.